AxonIQ/running-axon-server/3-k8s/1-k8s-se/README.md

    See the License for the specific language governing permissions and limitations under the License. -->

-## Running Axen Server SE in Kubernetes
+## Running Axen Server in Kubernetes

 To deploy, I suggest you create a separate namespace: